 How is blepharoplasty performed?

 We remove excess eyelid skin and fat with small incisions that are hidden in the fold lines of the upper eyelids.
 These hairline incisions hidden in the eyelid creases heal exceptionally well and are virtually invisible within a few months.
 For lower eyelid bags, the incision is placed inside the eyelid and bulging pockets of fat are removed.
 Blepharoplasty is performed under light anesthesia in our private outpatient surgery center.
-The procedure usually takes between 30 minutes and one hour, depending upon which lids the surgery is being performed.
+The procedure usually takes between 30 minutes and one hour, depending on the patient.

 What about recovery?